Fascia & Soffit Repair in Onslow County, NC

 Aluminum coil stock wrap provides a maintenance-free exterior shell over wood fascia.
 We custom-bend .019 or .024 gauge prefinished aluminum to wrap each fascia board with hemmed edges and sealed joints.
 The aluminum prevents moisture contact with the wood beneath and never requires painting.
 This is our most popular option for homeowners who want to eliminate repainting costs while using standard wood for the structural backing.

 Cellular PVC boards (Azek, VERSATEX, Kleer) are the premium option.
-Unlike solid PVC, cellular PVC can be cut, routed, and fastened like wood, accepts paint (though it comes pre-finished in white), and will never absorb moisture, support rot, or attract wood-destroying insects.
+Unlike solid PVC, cellular PVC cuts, routes, and fastens like wood, takes paint (though it comes pre-finished in white), and will never absorb moisture, support rot, or attract wood-destroying insects.
 At approximately 2-3 times the material cost of wood, cellular PVC delivers the lowest total cost of ownership over a 25-year period because it eliminates repainting, rot repair, and premature replacement cycles entirely.

 Pro Tip: For soffit panels in coastal Eastern NC, choose aluminum over vinyl.
 Aluminum soffit panels resist warping in coastal heat and maintain their structural integrity for decades, while vinyl soffit becomes brittle after 10-15 years of UV exposure and can crack during temperature swings.
 The upfront cost difference is modest, but you avoid the cycle of brittle, crumbling panels that vinyl creates on south- and west-facing eaves.